fevrok/laravel-translatable/README.md

 php artisan migrate
 ```

-## Making a model translatable
+## Making a model transable

-The required steps to make a model translatable are:
+The required steps to make a model transable are:

 - Just add the `LaravelArab\Tarjama\Transable`-trait.